Academic Curricula

 The Maddux Model

-The truly wonderful and uniquely special aspect of The Maddux School is our focus on teaching through the Arts.
+The truly wonderful and unique aspect of The Maddux School is our focus on teaching through the Arts.
 As students work to build a strong foundation of academic skills and develop a strong sense of self, they are also taken on a journey that exposes them to rich literary experiences and awe-inspiring creations.
 Our social studies and social skills units are the jumping-off point for an integrated approach that lands with designing, constructing, and creating.
 Along the way, our students become reflective, flexible and confident.

 Pre-Kindergarten